bestbrain10/transaction-runner/README.md

 ## Running Application as API Locally

+ - create a `.env` file in the project directory using `env.example` as template

+ - run `npm run migrate:run` to setup the database

  - Run `npm run start` to start the server

  - From your browser or REST client visit `http://localhost:4000`